Experience management: History

 The concept reached a wide audience in 1999, when it was popularized by B. Joseph Pine II and James H. Gilmore in their book Experience Economy.
 In the same year, Bernd Schmitt published Experiential Marketing: How to Get Customers to Sense, Feel, Think, Act, and Relate to Your Company and Brands.

 In the 2000s, experience management emerged as a complex field unifying the experiences of brands, employees, products and more.
 It was acknowledged that generating new experiences for end customers requires designing better experiences for internal players of an organization.
 Value is created by focusing on the experiences of everyone involved in or affected by a new offer, such as customers, employees, suppliers, and other stakeholders.

 Management

 To create and manage the experiences, businesses must evaluate, implement, integrate, and build experiences from a fragmented landscape.
-Such needs are met by experience management platforms, which help automate the process of measuring and improving experiences across an organization by coordinating content, customer data and core services, and unifying marketing, commerce and service processes.
+Such needs are met by experience management platforms, by companies such as Unisys, which help automate the process of measuring and improving experiences across an organization by coordinating content, customer data and core services, and unifying marketing, commerce and service processes.

 Experience management platforms compare multiple layers of data and statistics to enable organizations to identify any experience gaps.
 They connect operational databases with human feedback, analyzing respondents' emotions, beliefs, and sentiments for a holistic view of the experiences they provide.
 Their methods include artificial intelligence, predictive analytics, and statistical models.